UCLA vs. Oregon NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- UCLA and its opponents have gone over the current 60.5-point total in three of seven games (42.9%) this season.
+- UCLA's games this season have gone over 60.5 points three of seven times.

-- Oregon's games have gone over 60.5 points in just one opportunity this season.
+- Oregon has combined with its opponents to score more than 60.5 points in one game this season.

 - Saturday's total is 6.9 points lower than the two team's combined 67.4 points per game average.

-- These two squads combine to allow 46.1 points per game, 14.4 fewer than this contest's over/under.
+- The 46.1 combined points per game that these two squads have allowed this season are 14.4 fewer than the 60.5 total in this contest.

-- The Bruins and their opponents have scored an average of 61.9 points per game in 2021, 1.4 more than Saturday's total.
+- Bruins games this season feature an average total of 61.9 points, a number 1.4 points higher than Saturday's over/under.

-- The 58.3 PPG average total in Ducks games this season is 2.2 points fewer than this game's over/under.
+- In 2021, games involving the Ducks have averaged a total of 58.3 points, 2.2 fewer than this game's set over/under.

 UCLA Stats and Trends